Change the HP/LP filter family (Butterworth, Chebyshev, Bessel, Elliptic)¶

 | Filter-type icon row | A row of 8 custom-painted icons (one per band slot) at the top of the editor canvas area.
 Each icon draws the current filter shape (peak bell, shelf ramp, HP/LP slope) in its band's palette colour.
 Click an icon to cycle through the filter types for that band; clicking also selects the band, highlighting its handle on the canvas and its column in the parameter row. | Located in the floating editor only.
 Icons dim to 35 % opacity when the band is bypassed.
 Implemented by ClientEqIconRow. |

 | Parameter text row | A row of 8 text columns (one per band slot) below the canvas showing each band's Freq, Gain, and Q values.
 Values update live during canvas drags.
 Clicking a column selects that band.
-Labels are bottom-aligned within each column and the row background is transparent so it does not bleed over the band-plan strip above. | Located in the floating editor only.
+Right-click a column to open a context menu for numeric entry of Freq, Gain, or Q. | Located in the floating editor only.
 Implemented by ClientEqParamRow. |

 | Filter cutoff guide lines (TX / RX) | Dashed yellow vertical lines overlaid on the canvas at the radio's current TX low/high filter cutoff (TX tile) or RX passband edges (RX tile).
 Hovering near a line changes the cursor to a horizontal-resize arrow.
 Dragging a line in the editor moves the radio's corresponding filter cutoff in real time. | Dragging the TX cutoff guides emits cutoffsDragRequested(Tx, lo, hi), which MainWindow forwards to TransmitModel.
 Dragging the RX guides writes to the active SliceModel.
 Pass 0 for an edge to suppress that guide. |